vfedotovs/poetry-demo-calc/README.md

    poetry install
    ```

-2. Usage:
+## Usage:

     ```bash
     poetry shell
     python app.py
     ```
-3. Contributing:
+## Contributing:

    Contributions are welcome!
 Please see the Contributing Guidelines.

-4. License:
+## License:

    This project is licensed under the MIT License.

 ### Python project checklist

-[x] 1.
-Source code in separate folder
+- [X] Source code in separate folder
-[x] 2.
-Tests code in test folder
+- [x] Tests code in test folder
-[X] 3.
-README file wich contains usefull information
+- [x] README file wich contains usefull information
-[ ] 4.
-Code documentation in docs folder
+- [ ] Code documentation in docs folder
-[ ] 5.
-Makefile :
+- [ ] Makefile for more productive work:
-    - for setup and activate env using poetry
+    - [x] Target for setup and activate env using poetry
         - poetry env use python3.9  # creates venv
         - poetry shell  # activate venv
         - poetry add package_name  # adds dependency
         - poetry install  # install dependencies in venv
         - simply type exit or press Ctrl + D.  # deactivates venv

-    - install dependencies from requirements.txt
-    - run tests
+    - [x] Target for running tests with pytest
-    - run coverage
+    - [x] Target for running test coverage with pytest
-    - black - formating
+    - [x] Target for code formating using black
-    - pylint code quality and error check
+    - [x] Target for linting code with pylint to get code quality assesment and error check
-    - Dockerfile to dockerize app
+    - [ ] Target for building application from Dockerfile to containerize app
-    - Run docker container locally
+    - [ ] Target for running container locally
+    - [ ] Traget for pushing container image to dockerhub
-    - Push docker container
+    - [ ] Target for post deployment tests Push docker container
-    - create docs
+    - [ ] Target for creating docs
-    - cleanup
+    - [x] Target for cleanup after tests
-[ ] 6.
-How to contribute md file
+- [ ] Contribute.md file for guidelines
-[ ] 7.
-Automate tests and formarating, continerization and push
+- [ ] Github actions automation to trigger tests and formarating, continerization and push on commit
+- [ ] Security to protect main branche that does not allow push to main branche without PR